OSU-CS493-Sp18/final-project-cs493_team_17/README.md

 ## 3. Enable JWT-based user logins

 Once you have enabled user registration for your application, implement a new API endpoint that allows a registered user to log in by sending their username and password.
 If the username/password combination is valid, you should respond with a JWT token, which the user can then send with future requests to authenticate themselves.
-The JWT token should be decodable to the user's user ID, by which you should be able to fetch details about the user from the database, and it should expire after 24 hours.
+The JWT token should be decodable to the user's ID, by which you should be able to fetch details about the user from the database, and it should expire after 24 hours.

 If a user attempts to log in with an invalid username or password, you should respond with an error.

 ## 4. Require authentication for certain API endpoints

 Once users can log in, modify your API to require clients to authenticate users in order to fetch personal data for those users.
 The client will do this by sending a valid JWT along with their request.
-Specifically, modify the following API endpoints to verify that user ID specified in the route path matches the ID of the logged-in user (as indicated by the JWT provided by the client):
+Specifically, modify the following API endpoints to verify that the user ID specified in the route path matches the ID of the logged-in user (as indicated by the JWT provided by the client):
   * `/users/{userID}/businesses`
   * `/users/{userID}/reviews`
   * `/users/{userID}/photos`